lubiah/rehype-highlighter/README.md

 `:python:import time from time`

-No need to stress about spacing - **the highlight will work with or without a space after the last colon**.

 #### Escape Highlighting

 If you actually want to show an inline code snippet without highlighting, just add a space before the first colon: